-This was me, speaking with The BBC as part of their CEO Secrets series that aired recently.
+This was me, speaking with The BBC as part of their CEO Secrets series.

 I’ve always been very open about my experience of losing my hair to stress-related alopecia in the early days of Cognassist, and how it made me adapt the way I work to manage a rapidly growing business and better suit my needs as a dyslexic person.